NHL Owners: Who Are They?

 Related: Hurricanes Owner Tom Dundon Wants Fun

-The Hurricanes were the talk of the NHL for Dundon’s first full season as the owner, from being a “bunk of jerks” for their celebrations after home wins to their shocking playoff run reaching the Eastern Conference Final.
+The Hurricanes were the talk of the NHL for Dundon’s first full season as the owner, from being a “bunch of jerks” for their celebrations after home wins to their shocking playoff run reaching the Eastern Conference Final.
 It’s still early in Dundon’s ownership but it’s looking up for the Hurricanes.

 Chicago Blackhawks: William “Rocky” Wirtz